 You can configure the mapping between priority and queues.
 When a frame reaches the port, the switch determines the queue for the frame according to the information in the frame header.
-The switch supports three queue mapping modes for priority identification: highest priority, TOS/DIFF, and 802.1p.
+The switch supports five queue mapping modes for priority identification: highest priority, port-based, DIFF, TOS/DIFF, and 802.1p.

-- ➤ If the highest priority is configured on a port, then packets to be forwarded are put in queue 3. - ➤ The TOS/DIFF value depends on the TOS/DSCP in packets.
+If the highest priority is configured on a port, then packets to be forwarded are put in queue 3.

+- ➤ If port-based queue mapping mode is configured on a port, received packets are queued according to the default priority of the port.
+The mapping between the default priority and queues is consistent with that between 802.1p priority and queues. - The DIFF value relies on the DSCP in packets while the TOS/DIFF value depends on the TOS/DSCP in packets.
 You can configure the mapping between priority and queues. - ➤ When a packet is tagged, the 802.1p value depends on the priority of 802.1Q in the packet.
 When a packet is untagged, the 802.1p value depends on the default priority of the port.
 You can configure the mapping between the 802.1p priority and queues.

 When forwarding data, a port uses a scheduling mode to schedule the data of four queues and the bandwidth of each queue.
-The switch supports two scheduling modes: Weighted Round Robin (WRR) and preempt mode.
+The switch supports two scheduling modes: Weighted Round Robin (WRR), Hq-preempt mode, and STRICT mode.

-- ➤ WRR schedules data flows based on weight ratio.
+- ➤ WRR mode schedules data flows based on weight ratio.
 Queues obtain their bandwidths based on their weight ratio.
 WRR prioritizes high-weight ratio queues.
 More bandwidths are allocated to queues with higher weight ratio. - ➤ Hq-preempt mode forwards high-priority packets preferentially.
+It is mainly used for transmitting sensitive signals.
+If a frame enters the high-priority queue, the switch stops scheduling the low-priority queues and starts to process the data of the high-priority queue.
+When the high-priority queue contains no data, the switch starts to process the data of the queue with lower priority. - ➤ STRICT mode forwards high-priority packets preferentially.
 It is mainly used for transmitting sensitive signals.
 If a frame enters the high-priority queue, the switch stops scheduling the low-priority queues and starts to process the data of the high-priority queue.
 When the high-priority queue contains no data, the switch starts to process the data of the queue with lower priority.